serakkkk/NetworkApp/README.md

 # Network App
-# Management application specially designed for the local network
+# Management application specially designed for the local network L

 # We can choose between many options:
 # Get public IP.